Shortest Path – Python

 Initial state:

-- set node.distance = infinity for all nodes except the start node which is set to zero.
+2. set node.distance = infinity for all nodes except set start node to zero

 Current node loop: